 Energy projects are all about delivering work on time and on budget.
 When time overruns, your budgets will quickly spiral out of control.
 This is true for your teams or the use of any asset: if your utilization rates are too high, your costs will be too high.
 Keeping control of time management to meet deadlines and get work package deliverables out on time will keep your project on schedule.
-The only way to stay in control of time management is to ensure you have accurate time and task tracking software in place to provide you with real-time project data alt all stages.
+The only way to stay in control of time management is to ensure you have accurate time and task-tracking software in place to provide you with real-time project data at all stages.

 Essential project management skill 4: Learn how to use project management software.

-There are many generic softwares out there, and you will need to learn what works best for your company’s needs.
+There are many generic software options out there, and you will need to learn what works best for your company’s needs.
 Determine what you and your team need to manage the various databases and workflows you need across your projects.
 Make sure you are able to get instant overviews of key project data in automated dashboards and reports.

 If you select a simple-to-use, cloud-based software that is configured to meet your unique business requirements will increase adoption across your team.

 Get your software provider to take you and your team through a full customer success program to make sure you get the most out of the tool.
 If you have to pay extra for this service, it may be the solution is not fit for your business: your project success is dependent on this technology!

 In addition to these skills, there are of course many soft skills needed for successful project management in the energy industry, from good communication and team management skills to strong organisational and interpersonal skills.

 About Xergy and Proteus

 Xergy Group’s Proteus work management solution is designed to work with your existing systems and to scale and evolve as your business evolves.
 It was created by energy sector professionals, for the diversified energy sector, and delivers an end-to-end project management software platform compliant with ISO audit requirements and common project management frameworks.